ibexa/documentation-user/docs/personalization/configure_scenarios.md

 For a detailed description, see [Category path filters](filters.md#category-path-filters).

-## Configure cross Content Type recommendations
+## Configure cross content type recommendations

-Cross Content Type option is used to combine best recommendation items from different [types of content](content_types.md).
+Cross content type option is used to combine best recommendation items from different [types of content](content_types.md).
 It applies to scenarios which have more than one output type configured.